-Chen is the Faculty-Director of the Immigration and Citizenship Law Program and holds faculty affiliations in Political Science and Ethnic Studies.
+Chen is Professor and Faculty-Director of the Center for Race, Immigration, Citizenship, and Equality at the University of California College of Law, San Francisco (formerly UC Hastings).
+She is also affiliated with the University of Colorado, Boulder.
 Chen brings an interdisciplinary perspective to the study of immigration, civil rights, and the administrative state.
 Her research on citizenship bridges law and social science.
 She writes at the intersection of immigration and administrative law.

 In the News